shawngiese/stellar-conquest/readme.txt

 START
 Typically takes about 3 minutes to run on a modern PC.

 Attempting to simulate the board game Stellar Conquest.
 It has always proven hard to audit the game progress so hoping this also helps understand new techniques to track the game state.
+Main goals:

+* Study game play strategy
-Also, generate a state log that can feed an AI for it to write short stories taking place in the game universe.
+* Generate an audit log state log to pull out narratives taking place in the game universe
+* Enable real players to take a place at the table and play against the strategies

 RUN
-Execute either the following and see the logs as they are generated python auto_demo_enhanced_maps.py | tee output/output_statsTEST.txt
+Linux / Windows WSL / WSL - Execute the following and see the audit logs as they are generated python auto_demo_enhanced_maps.py | tee output/output_statsTEST.txt

-or the following, but no onscreen updates for 3 minutes python auto_demo_enhanced_maps.py > output/outputTEST.txt
+Or Windows following, but no onscreen updates for 3 minutes, audit log saved python auto_demo_enhanced_maps.py > output/outputTEST.txt

+Or just the following to fill your console with way too much audit log: python auto_demo_enhanced_maps.py

 Typical run time is 3 minutes, 2 for the simulation and 1 more for writing a lot of map files.